 "Your generation's Billy Joel"

-Alissa Musto’s desire to perform began at four years old, sitting by the door with a garage sale guitar and begging her father, a professional musician, to take her to work with him.
-They struck a deal---if she learned to play the piano, Alissa could join.
-Less than a year later and equipped with a wooden block to reach the pedals, Alissa won her first piano competition performing Beethoven's Moonlight Sonata.
-Eager to follow in her father’s footsteps and adding rock and vocals to her arrangements, Alissa grabbed the attention of local talent shows, NBC's Spotlight on the Student Artist series and the national television show, "America's Most Talented Kid".
+When Alissa Musto was four years old, she used to sit by the door with a garage sale guitar and beg her father, a professional "piano man" to take her to work with him.
+He promised that if she learned to play the piano, she'd someday be able to.
+Less than a year later, Alissa, won her first piano competition performing Beethoven's Moonlight Sonata, assisted by a wooden block that allowed her to reach the sustain pedals.
+Alissa quickly grabbed the attention of local talent shows, NBC's Spotlight on the Student Artist series and at age 9, performed on the national television series, "America's Most Talented Kid".

-Alissa released her debut album, "What We Saw From the Piano Bar", on January 5th, 2015, the same day her biggest inspiration, Bruce Springsteen, released his debut album in 1973.
-Immediately following the release, her single “Black Flak” beat out 25 local artists in the MusicToVideo contest and has been featured on radio shows and blogs nationally, including SiriusXM radio.
-One of six participants from over 4,3000 entries, Alissa was also selected for the House of Blues Bringing Down the House Class of 2015 and chosen as as the winner of the Justine Magazine Talent Search.
+On January 5th, 2015, Alissa released her debut album, "What We Saw From the Piano Bar”—the same day her biggest inspiration, Bruce Springsteen, released his debut album in 1973.
+Immediately following the release, her single “Black Flak” beat out dozens of local artists in the MusicToVideo contest and has been featured on radio shows and blogs nationally.
+One of six participants from over 4,300 submissions, Alissa was also selected for the House of Blues Bringing Down the House Class of 2015 and chosen as as the winner of the Justine Magazine Talent Search and Needham Music Awards.
 After successfully completing the program, she was invited to serve on the Music Forward Foundation Alumni Advisory Board and contribute to the Foundation's compilation album.